kathysledge/smig/docs/guides/schema-design.md

 ### Index types

-Choose the right index type for your use case:
+SurrealDB supports several specialised index types beyond the standard B-tree.
+Choosing the right type for your data and query patterns can dramatically improve performance:

 ```typescript
 indexes: {